Chavitos! Nature School

 Teacher to Student Ratio

 Due to allergies and food preferences parents will provide their child's favorite snacks and foods for the day.
-Please don't pack any peanuts or egg.
+Please don't pack any nuts.
 Also, please send a labeled reusable water bottle.
 Students will have time to eat snack at 10:00 and 2:30.